RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 https://www.wireguard.com/

 Wireguard is not only lighter weight than OpenVPN, it's simpler, smaller, and most importantly does less.
 The final point may to some seem like a bad thing, but is actually great!
-The Unix Philosophy defines that tools should do 1 thing, and do it well.
+The Unix Philosophy defines that tools should do one thing, and do it well.
 Wireguard simply creates networks and tunnels, no funky networking, no custom authentication, no complexity.

 ## Getting started with Wireguard